Gus Fring: Season 3

-With the new transport agreement in place, Nacho and Arturo Colon arrive at the Los Pollos Hermanos warehouse and farm to pick up a drug shipment, and Nacho attempts to strong-arm his way into taking six kilos instead of the agreed-upon five.
-When Gus's subordinate Tyrus Kitt calls Gus for guidance, Gus recognizes an opportunity to infiltrate the Salamanca organization and tells Tyrus to give Nacho the extra kilo.
+With the new transport agreement in place, Nacho and his friend Arturo Colon arrive at the Los Pollos Hermanos warehouse and farm to pick up a drug shipment, and Nacho attempts to strong-arm his way into taking six kilos instead of the agreed-upon five.
+When Gus' subordinate Tyrus Kitt calls his boss for guidance, Gus recognizes an opportunity to infiltrate the Salamanca organization and tells Tyrus to give Nacho the extra kilo.
 Nacho fears that Hector will learn of his role in Tuco's imprisonment and is concerned about Hector's intent to take over Nacho's father's upholstery store for use as a front business.
 He secretly swaps Hector's angina medication for a placebo, hoping to induce a fatal heart attack.
+Mike discovers Nacho's plan and urges him to be cautious, noting that "there are a lot of people other than the Salamancas to worry about".

-At a meeting between Juan Bolsa, Gus, Hector and Nacho, Bolsa informs them that the use of Gus's trucks to move the drugs and cash for both organizations will be a permanent arrangement.
+Later on, Gus and Hector are summoned by Bolsa to a meeting with him; both Nacho and Arturo are present as well.
+Bolsa informs them that the use of Gus's trucks to move the drugs and cash for both organizations will be a permanent arrangement.
 Hector's angry outburst leads to a stroke, and Gus calls for an ambulance while administering first aid that saves Hector's life, though he is comatose.
 Nacho follows Mike's previous advice to switch the placebos for Hector's real medication so that foul play will not be suspected.
 Gus appears to notice Nacho's actions, but says nothing.